NateWr/restaurant-reservations/readme.txt

 = I want to add a field to the form.
 Can I do that? =

-I'm working on an addon that will allow you to customize the booking form and add fields through your WordPress admin panel.
-Until that's ready, the only way to accomplish this is by using the built-in hooks.
-Developers who are comfortable writing plugins for WordPress can find a rough guide in the answer to [this support request](https://wordpress.org/support/topic/edit-form-label-and-add-input-fields).
+The addon, [Custom Fields for Restaurant Reservations](http://themeofthecrop.com/plugin/custom-fields-restaurant-reservations/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations), will allow you to add a field or modify some of the existing fields of the booking form.
+Developers who are comfortable coding up plugins for WordPress can add their own fields using the hooks provided.
+Developers can find a rough guide to coding a custom field in the answer to [this support request](https://wordpress.org/support/topic/edit-form-label-and-add-input-fields).

 == Screenshots ==